Golden Globes to return to NBC in January after year off-air

 AP Film Writer

-NEW YORK (AP) — After a year spent off-air, the Golden Globe Awards are returning to NBC in January, when the embattled Hollywood Foreign Press Association will seek a primetime comeback.
+NEW YORK (AP) — After a year spent off-air, the Golden Globe Awards are returning to NBC in January, as the embattled Hollywood Foreign Press Association seeks a primetime comeback after more than a year of turmoil.

 NBC, the Hollywood Press Association and dick clark productions on Tuesday made the Globes’ return official.
 The 80th Golden Globes will be held January 10, airing both on NBC and Peacock.